Nursing - BA, BS

 All nursing candidates students must submit the nursing major application materials by a specified deadline in order to be considered for admission.
 Candidates should contact the Nursing Department at 651-690-6585 to receive application information.

-Students apply for admission to the nursing major in the fall semester of their sophomore year.
-The deadline for submission of the application will be October 15 with notification the first week in January.
+Students apply for admission to the nursing major in the fall semester.
+The deadline for submission of the application will be October 15 with notification of the decision the second week of January.
 Students will be considered for admission to the nursing major in two groups.